 Celebrate the last day of the summer reading program with a Clay Day!
 Children of all ages are invited to create with air-dry clay on Thursday, August 12th between 10:30 am and 12:30 pm.
 Drop in while supplies last to build and create with clay!

-Now available!
-Supplies are limited - please call to request your box.
 Learn about the world through food!
-Youth in grades 5 and up are invited to participate in this requestable snack box program highlighting a surprise region.
-The box will include an international snack, a description and map of the featured region, as well as some facts and suggested additional reading material that can be found in the library.
-Participants can pick up their International Snack Box through curbside pickup.
+Children of all ages can pick up a snack box highlighting a surprise region during the library’s open hours beginning on Monday, August 16th at 10 am.
+The box will include an international snack, a description and map of the featured region, as well as some facts and suggested reading material that can be found in the library.
+Supplies are limited.
+Only available while supplies last.

 The Middle School and Young Adult sections are located on the top floor of the Conant Library.
 The Middle School collection is intended for grades 5-8 and includes fiction, audiobooks, and graphic novels.
 The Young Adult collection is tailored towards teens in grades 9-12 and also includes fiction, audiobooks, and graphic novels.
 Young Adult biographies are located on the main floor of the library with the Adult Biography collection, and Young Adult Non-fiction is located on the bottom floor of the library with the Adult Non-fiction collection.

-For more information on Young Adult Services, please contact Lizzy Gagliardi at 978-422-6409 or email firstname.lastname@example.org.
+For more information on Young Adult Services, please contact Alex Grebinar at 978-422-6409 or email firstname.lastname@example.org.